jeffersonfparil/PoPoolImpute.jl/README.md

 - **Xₘ** is the matrix of allele counts of pools without missing data at the loci with missing data in the other pools (dimensions: **mₘ** non-missing loci × 7 alleles, **nₚ** pools without missing loci).

 The imputed allele counts are averaged across the windows sliding one locus at a time.

+# Notes

+The current algorithm is agnostic of the distances between markers.
+We plan on using the distance information as well as test penalised regression, i.e. ridge, regression, LASSO, and elastic-net.